nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `find ATTRIBUTE_1:SEARCH_PHRASE ATTRIBUTE_2:SEARCH_PHRASE ...`

 If different attributes are supplied, tasks that match all attributes will be displayed.
 If multiple search phrases of the same attribute is supplied, tasks that match any of the search phrase will be displayed.

 Search phrases supplied must be valid input.

 Available attributes in v1.3 include:
 * `title:` find all tasks with the search phrase in the given title
 * `desc:` find all tasks with the search phrase in the given description
 * `type:` find all tasks of the given type
-* `date:` find all tasks with the given date and/or time
+* `date:` find all tasks with the given date and time
+* `status:` find all tasks with the given status

 Examples: